JWJung-99/Personal-Diary/README.md

 ### Prerequisites

-1. You must run "app.py" in python
+1. You must run "app.py" in python.
-2. You must run the database MySQL
+2. You must install MySQL on your PC and run it.
-3. And then create a new schema 'users' by copying and pasting the contents of "users_DB.txt"
+3. And then you must create a new schema 'users' by copying the contents of "users_DB.txt"

 ------------------------------

-### User Manual YouTube Link : https://youtu.be/GFYrOKteuU4
+#### User Manual YouTube Link : https://youtu.be/GFYrOKteuU4

 ------------------------------